Kinnoshachi/notes/FAQ-S3.md

 Transfers between AZs via the copy request.
 Transfers between EC2 to S3.
 CloudFront to S3 transfer.

-Q: How does S3 versioning affect costs?
+S3 versioning affect costs A lot.

-A whole lot.
 Each version stored is a separate full copy of the object.
 5 version of a 1MB object is 5MB of storage costs.
 This can quickly add up.
 You can use lifecycle policies to mitigate this.

-Q: How do you secure S3 data?

 You can use these access controls to control permissions:
 Bucket policies - To control permissions on a bucket wide level.
 ACLs - Access control list to finely control permission on an object basis.
 You can use this protocol to secure S3 data in transit: